scotws/angua-go/README.md

 The emulator comes with online help.
-Type "help" to get a list of shell commands, "<COMMAND> help" for more information on individual shell commands, and "man <MNEMONIC>" or "man <OPCODE>" for information on mnemonics and opcodes.
+Type "help" to get a list of shell commands, "<COMMAND> help" for more information on individual shell commands, and "info <MNEMONIC>" or "info <OPCODE>" for information on mnemonics and opcodes.